+Member Feedback

----Thursday Directors' Chats --April 29th Small Public Libraries networking group Member Feedback We have attached the questions and responses received via the Open Gov Townhall site.
+We have attached the questions and responses received via the Open Gov Townhall site.
 IHLS is currently in a Request for Information phase to investigate the purchase of an automated materials handling system (AMHS) and have received several comments to date that have focused on this project.
 It is evident adjusting to a possible AMHS is important to our members and they naturally have questions.
-There is a lot of enthusiasm and some trepidation and that is all valuable feedback.
-In addition to the comments attached, we have gotten questions like: --Where specifically on the outside of the item is the barcode to be located? --How much of our collection needs to be re-barcoded?
+There is a lot of enthusiasm and some trepidation, and all is valuable feedback.
+In addition to the comments attached, we have fielded questions such as:

+- Where specifically on the outside of the item is the barcode to be located? - How much of our collection needs to be re-barcoded?